91ahmed/NODE-MVC/README.md

 Then open your web browser and go to "localhost:3000"

-If you get an issue because of the port, or you want to change the port number, Just open 'app.js' file and change the code below with your port.
+If you get an issue because of the port, or you want to change the port number, Just open 'app.js' file and change the following code with your port.

 ``` js
 const port = process.env.PORT || 3000;